-Green (unmarked).
+Green (marked).
 The fourth stage of the JOGT is entirely walkable by the average fit walker.
 The walk is mostly on quiet back roads.
-There are no obstacles, except to cross a barrier to descend from the A9 and two gates that may need to be climbed over.
-None of the stage is marked.
+There are no obstacles, except to cross a barrier to descend from the A9.
+All of the stage is marked.

 Stage End Information